NAPLEX® Registration, Cost, and Eligibility

 On test day, it is prudent to arrive at your NAPLEX testing center at least 30-45 minutes before your scheduled appointment time to allow for check-in procedures.

-To be admitted into the testing center, you must present two forms of identification: a photo ID that includes your signature and a second form of ID that also shows your signature.
-Make sure you bring these items with you because you will be denied entry into the testing center without two acceptable forms of identification.
+To be admitted into the testing center, you must present one form of identification: a photo ID that includes your signature.
+Make sure you bring a photo ID with you because you will be denied entry into the testing center without this acceptable form of identification.

-Note that the information on both forms of ID must match the information you provided when creating your NABP e-Profile and found on your ATT letter.
+Note that the information on the ID must match the information you provided when creating your NABP e-Profile and found on your ATT letter.

 - Follow security and safety procedures

-- All candidates must have a palm vein scan, provide a digital signature, and take a digital photograph before being admitted to the testing room.
+- All candidates must provide a digital signature, and take a digital photograph before being admitted to the testing room.